Who We Serve

 Women-Owned Business Loans

-Women are starting businesses in increasing numbers, but research suggests access to affordable capital is becoming increasingly difficult for women-owned businesses when compared to their male counterparts.
+Women are starting businesses in increasing numbers, but research suggests access to affordable capital is becoming increasingly difficult for women-owned businesses compared to their male counterparts.
 According to a study conducted in 2014 by the National Women’s Business Council, men-owned firms start with nearly double the capital women-owned firms do, and women-owned firms only get about 6% of the outside equity that male-owned firms do on average.

 Our mission at First Community Capital is to remove these and other barriers that prevent women-owned businesses from equally accessing capital and other financial services for their new or existing business.
 FCC is committed to working with women entrepreneurs, and to assist in finding the best options for their businesses, namely lower borrowing costs and favorable loan terms and conditions.